Dropbox Review 2026: Is the OG Cloud Storage Company Still Good?

 If you don't use the app, you won't have auto-sync features.
 You can use the Dropbox website to manually move files between your device and cloud storage.

-When you cancel a personal plan, your files and folders are still available (even if you exceed Basic's 2 GB storage limit), but files will stop syncing with devices.
-Cancelled business plans will enter a locked state, with files available, but many team features will be disabled.
+When you cancel a personal plan, your files and folders remain available (even if you exceed Basic's 2 GB storage limit), but files stop syncing to devices.
+Cancelled business plans will enter a locked state, with files available but many team features disabled.

 File sharing